Meeting of Nonprofit Board of Directors

 1.Only the Executive Director attends Board meetings

-If the Executive Director is the only staff present and is an observer and not participant in the meeting, an ‘us-and-them’ scenario is created.
+When the Executive Director is the only staff present and in an observer role, an ‘us-and-them’ scenario is created.

 The Board makes decisions, and the staff are expected to follow.
-The Executive Director has limited input in the process that led up to the decisions.
+The Executive Director has limited input in the process.

 In many cases, the Board only hears from the Executive Director, no other staff attend their meetings, nor are assigned to support Board subcommittees.

-When the Executive Director is the sole representative of agency staff, there are no checks and balances in place to ensure that full and accurate information is being presented to the Board of Directors.
+When the Executive Director is the sole representative of the organization, there are no checks and balances in place to ensure that full and accurate information is being presented to the Board of Directors.

-A potential consequence of a lack of contact between the Board and staff can be suspicion on the part of the Board that the Executive is trying to keep information from them and staff resentment over having no contact with those who are ultimately responsible for the agency.
+This model can lead to Board suspicion that the Executive is trying to keep information from them as well as staff resentment over having no contact with the Board.

 2.Staff attends Board meetings but do not speak